AUTOMCAS/AUTOMCAS/README.md

 **Dedicated to learning**

 - I am passionate about learning and I enjoy approaching new challenges as opportunities for self development.
-- I have always enjoyed finding out about things and how they work and applying this to creativly solve problems.
+- I have always enjoyed finding out about things and how they work and applying this to creatively solve problems.
 - I enjoy sharing my knowledge and strategies with others.
 - I recorded some of my experiences in my Makers learning journey [here](https://github.com/AUTOMCAS/learning_journey).